Threshold effect for probabilistic entanglement swapping: Introduction

 \section{Introduction}

-At the beginning of quantum mechanics Erwin Schr\"odinger noticed the existence of a special correlation, the entanglement, present in a superposition of tensorial product states of two or more systems \cite{Schrodinger}.
-Currently, it is known that the entanglement is a purely quantum ingredient, which introduces non-local effects in protocols for processing information on atomic and molecule scales \cite{NielsenBook,APeres,Mermin,GAlber}.
-Thus, almost instantly the efforts focussed on finding well defined measurements of entanglement.
-The most known of these measurements is the entanglement of formation, which quantifies the resources needed to create a given entangled state \cite{CHBennett}.
-Specifically, W. K. Wootters found a closed analytical formula for the concurrence of an arbitrary state of two qubits, which is a monotone function of the entanglement of formation \cite{Wootters1,Wootters2}.
-In consequence, for two qubits, the concurrence can be used as a measurement of entanglement in its own merit, which is what we consider here.
-For a $2\otimes 2$ pure state, its concurrence can be evaluated at a glance, if it is represented in the Schmidt decomposition; it is two times the product of its Schmidt coefficients \cite{Wootters1,Wootters2}.
-So, a factorized state lacks concurrence, whereas a maximal entangled state (EPR) has a concurrence equal to $1$.
+Erwin Schr\"odinger was one of the first to notice the existence of special correlation, entanglement, present in a superposition of tensorial product states of two subsystems \cite{Schrodinger}.
+Currently, it is known that entanglement is purely a quantum ingredient, which introduces non-local effects in protocols for processing information on atomic and molecular scales \cite{NielsenBook,APeres,Mermin,GAlber}.
+Thus, a wide community of researchers have focused efforts to find a well defined functional which can assign entanglement values for pure and mixed states.
+The most known of these functional is the entanglement of formation, which quantifies the resources needed to create a given entangled state \cite{CHBennett}.
+Specifically, W. K. Wootters found a closed analytical formula for the concurrence of an arbitrary state of two qubits, which is a monotone function of entanglement of formation \cite{Wootters1,Wootters2}.
+In consequence, for two qubits, the concurrence can be used as a measurement for entanglement in its own merit, which is what we consider here.
+For a $2\otimes 2$ pure state, its concurrence can be evaluated at a glance.
+If it is represented in the Schmidt decomposition; it is two times the product of its Schmidt coefficients \cite{Wootters1,Wootters2}.
+So, a factorized state lacks concurrence, whereas a maximal entangled state (EPR) has a concurrence value equal to $1$.

-In this context, the generation, manipulation, control, and the practical scope of this quantum correlation become important research areas.
-In particular, the capacity to distribute entanglement between distant systems has potential applications in designing innovative protocols of quantum information without classical counterpart \cite{GBrassard,MZukowski,EKnill,HJBriegel,PEShor,VMKendon,MHillery,ASCoelho,JCRetamal,CJoshi,UAkram,PFacchi,CSpee,CasparG}.
+In this context, the generation, manipulation, control, and the practical scope of this quantum correlation become important.
+In particular, the capacity to distribute entanglement between distant systems has potential applications in designing innovative protocols of quantum information, whether or not they have a classical counterpart \cite{GBrassard,MZukowski,EKnill,HJBriegel,PEShor,VMKendon,MHillery,ASCoelho,JCRetamal,CJoshi,UAkram,PFacchi,CSpee,CasparG}.